To provide students with a safe and accessible environment and programs so they can engage iN LEARNING FIRST.

 - Equal Access in Competitive and Extracurricular Programs

 Our VISION is to see students supported for their disabilities, but not defined by them.
-It is to see them receiving equal access to all programs and environments, and not being discriminated against because of their disability.
-It is to see them receiving appropriate accommodations so they can learn and grow academically, socially, behaviorally, and physically, without over-accommodating and developing learned helplessness.
-It is to see them preparing for college, career, and independent living to the greatest extend possible.
-All this requires balance and planning, and we are committed to looking at each student individually in helping to determine those needs and supports.
+We would like them to receive equal access to all programs and environments and to not be discriminated against because of their disability.
+We aim for them to receive appropriate accommodations to learn and grow academically, socially, behaviorally, and physically, without over-accommodating and developing learned helplessness.
+We want them to prepare for college, career, and independent living to the greatest extent possible.
+This requires balance and planning.
+We are committed to assessing each student individually to determine their needs in order to match them with available supports.

 Heidi supports 504 para-professionals and is the coordinator of the Diabetic Education Program for students who need adult assistance and training with care at school for diabetes.
 Heidi collaborates, trains, and provides support to the 504 team, school nurses, parents, teachers, and administrators in serving the needs of students with disabilities who have adult para-professionals with them.

 Davis School District Policy Manual - Includes links for the District's Nondiscrimination Policy and Complaint procedures and Section 504 Student Accommodations policy.

 Parent and Student Rights under Section 504 - Davis District's rights and procedural safeguards for students with disabilities who are being served under Section 504.

 Parent and Educators Resource Guide to Section 504 in Public Elementary and Secondary Schools (Dec.
 2016).
 This document from the Office for Civil Rights provides a great organized reminder about federal policy and resources.